baishalidutta/EPAR-Sentiment-Analysis/plots/README.md

 # EPAR Sentiment Analysis Plots

-This directory contains the evaluation plots of the respective models.
+This directory contains the evaluation plots.